sttp/Specification/Sections/Commands.md

 The `SecureDataChannel` command should only be issued when a lossy communications protocol, e.g., UDP, has been defined for data channel functions.
 If a subscriber issues the `SecureDataChannel` command for a session that has not defined a lossy communications protocol for data channel functions, the publisher shall send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions can only be secured when a lossy communications protocol has been established.
 This error condition should equally apply when UDP broadcasts are not supported by the publisher.

 The `SecureDataChannel` command should only be issued when command channel functions are already secured using TLS.
-If a subscriber issues the `SecureDataChannel` command for a session with a command channel connection that has not been secured using TLS, the publisher shall send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions can only be secured when command channel functions already secured using TLS.
+If a subscriber issues the `SecureDataChannel` command for a session with a command channel connection that has not been secured using TLS, the publisher shall send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions can only be secured when command channel functions are already secured using TLS.

 The `SecureDataChannel` command should be issued prior to the `Subscribe` command to ensure data channel functions are secured before transmission of `DataPointPacket` commands.
 If a subscriber issues the `SecureDataChannel` command for a session that already has an active subscription, the publisher shall send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions cannot be secured after a subscription has already been initiated.

-If data channel functions can be secured, the publisher shall send a `Succeeded` response for the `SecureDataChannel` command with a payload that shall be an instance of the `SymmetricSecurity` structure, defined as follows, that establishes the symmetric encryption keys and associated initialization vector used to secure the data channel:
+If data channel functions can be secured, the publisher shall send a `Succeeded` response for the `SecureDataChannel` command with a payload that shall be an instance of the `DataChannelKeys` structure, defined as follows, that establishes the symmetric encryption keys and associated initialization vector used to secure the data channel:

 ```C
 struct {